Chairman leads bid for game developer Giant Interactive

-Chinese online game developer Giant Interactive Group Inc received a go-private offer from Chairman Yuzhu Shi and an affiliate of Baring Private Equity Asia, valuing the company at about $2.8 billion (1.7 billion pounds).
+Chinese online game developer Giant Interactive Group Inc received a go-private offer from Chairman Yuzhu Shi and an affiliate of Baring Private Equity Asia, valuing the company at about $2.8 billion.

 The offer of $11.75 per American Depositary Share represents a 16 percent premium to the stock's closing price on the New York Stock Exchange on Friday.